 It helps you build fast, sleek and data-rich single-page web apps, keeps your data logic separate from your user interface, saves you from tying your data to the DOM, and scales as your app grows.
 As Backbone syncs with any RESTful API by default, you can easily connect your client-side app to your existing server-side API through a RESTful JSON interface.

-In this post we will be studying 10 web apps that utilize the features of the Backbone library to help you grasp the potential Backbone.js has for your future web app projects.
+In this post, we will be studying ten web apps that utilize the features of the Backbone library to help you grasp the potential Backbone.js has for your future web app projects.

-Trello is an online collaboration and project management app that helps you organize your projects into Boards, Checklists, Cards, Card Lists, and provides you with tools like Conversations for team member communication.
+Trello is an online collaboration and project management app that helps you organize your projects into Boards, Checklists, Cards, and Card Lists and provides you with tools like Conversations for team member communication.

 Trello was built from the ground up with Backbone.js.
 Backbone works together with the HTML5 History API and the Mustache logic-less templating language on the frontend.
 All elements of the Trello Tech Stack were designed in a way that resulted in a maintainable client that easily handles updates, and dynamically re-syncs with the server whenever a DOM event is triggered.

 Trello utilizes Backbone Model and Views for its objects such as Cards or Members, and Backbone Collections for related Models – for example Cards in a list.
 The developers also built their own client-side Model cache for faster updates and more efficient code reuse.